Revisiting Pre-trained Language Models for Vulnerability Detection: Research Questions (RQs) and Findings

 \subsection{RQ3: How do PLMs perform across various types of vulnerabilities?}

-In this section, we evaluate the ability of PLMs to detect individual CWEs in our reconstructed dataset.
-We select representative models that perform well in Table~\ref{tab:GeneralComparison} from different parameter scales.
+In this section, we evaluate the ability of PLMs to detect individual CWEs on our reconstructed dataset.
+To ensure the representativeness of conclusions, in Sections~\ref{RQ3}-\ref{RQ6}, we select representative models that perform well in Table~\ref{tab:GeneralComparison} from different parameter scales.
 As shown in Fig.~\ref{fig:cwe}, we observe that all PLMs achieve over 70\% recall on average and perform particularly well on specific CWEs, such as CWE-119 (Improper Restriction of Operations within the Bounds of a Memory Buffer), CWE-399 (Resource Management Errors), CWE-189 (Numeric Errors), and CWE-787 (Out-of-bounds Write).
 Detecting these types of vulnerabilities often involves recognizing the absence of sanity checks within the code context.
 For example, CWE-119 typically arises when a program fails to validate boundary sizes.
-PLMs can relatively easily identify that by checking whether memory buffer accesses are properly guarded, such as through the use of if statements that ensure array indices remain within valid bounds.
+PLMs can relatively easily identify that by checking whether memory buffer are properly accessed (e.g., adding boundary checks before sensitive operations).

 In particular, PDBERT performs significantly better on CWE-119, CWE-200 (Exposure of Sensitive Information to an Unauthorized Actor), CWE-189, and CWE-362 (Concurrent Execution using Shared Resource with Improper Synchronization).
 This is attributed to PDBERT’s ability to learn how to capture program dependencies during the pre-training phase, which enables it to detect related vulnerabilities by tracking control and data flow in code.